eshwen/my-cv/README.md

 ## Instructions

 Clone this repository.
 If running with, e.g., TeXLive on macOS, you will need to install the `Roboto` fonts.
 Just double-click on the `.ttf` files in [fonts/](fonts/) and they will install.
 The fonts may be installed by default if using an online editor like Overleaf (though I haven't tested whether this is true).

+## To do

+- Make improvements as suggested by Careers Service person
+- Send around to other people (parents, other colleagues, Henning and Joel?)
+- Add a pdf copy to profile on LinkedIn once ready?
+- Send final copy to people at Imagination Technologies